Dr. David Themens

 University of Birmingham

-David Themens is a Lecturer in Space Weather and Space Systems in the SERENE group;
+David Themens is an Associate Professor in Space Weather and Space Systems in the SERENE group;

 David primarily undertakes research in modelling and mitigating the impacts of space weather on radio communications and navigation systems.
 More specifically, David explores the effects of changes in the ionosphere, a layer of plasma in the earth’s upper atmosphere, on these systems.
 His work includes exploring the synergistic properties of different earth observation instruments, measurement technique development, data assimilation, empirical modelling, ionospheric physics, and HF/UHF raytracing.